U.D. Leiria: History

-Leiria's biggest rivals in Portugal are Beira-Mar, Associação Naval 1º de Maio and Académica de Coimbra, which belong to the same geographical region.
-In 1979–80, the club first competed in the top division, finishing in 13th position and being the first team inside the relegation zone.
+In 1979–80, the club first competed in the top division, finishing in 13th position and being relegated.

+On 16 April 2001, the club appointed former Benfica manager José Mourinho on a two-year contract.
+In January 2002, having taken the team as high as third, he departed for Porto.
+His successor Mário Reis resigned after five games, having lost four, and the team concluded the season in seventh under Vítor Pontes.

+The club lost the 2003 Taça de Portugal final to Mourinho's Porto, with the only goal coming from ex-União de Leiria striker Derlei.
+As the northern club had won the double of league and cup, União de Leiria were their opponents in the 2003 Supertaça Cândido de Oliveira on 10 August, with the same scoreline.

+União de Leiria reached the 2004 UEFA Intertoto Cup final with Lille.
+After goalless draws in France and at home, the team lost 0–2 in extra time on 24 August.
+Three years later, the club won the same event with a 4–1 second-leg win over Serbia's Hajduk Kula reversing a 1–0 away loss.
+After defeating Israel's Maccabi Netanya by a single goal in the qualifying round, the club took on Bayer Leverkusen in the first round of the UEFA Cup, losing 5–4 on aggregate with a 3–2 home win in the second leg.

-A heavy contender in the battle to reach European competitions in the 2000s, the club was relegated in 2007–08 to the second level, after finishing last.
+In 2007–08, the club was relegated to the second level, after finishing last; it was additionally involved in the Apito Dourado scandal.
 The team would be immediately promoted back, coming in second after champions Olhanense.

-On 23 August 2004, União de Leiria reached the UEFA Intertoto Cup final with Lille.
-After getting a 0–0 draw in France in the first leg, the whole city thought it would be possible for the club to win a European competition.
-However, in the second leg, after another 0–0 draw at their home stadium, the team would lose the game in extra time by 0–2, mostly due to the excessive fatigue.
-For the history, it was the first Portuguese team to reach the final of this competition.

 Former logo, in use until 2024.

 The 2011–12 season was lived amongst serious financial difficulties, with the squad not being paid their wages for several months, as three coaching moves also happened during the campaign and president João Bartolomeu resigned amongst accusations of ingratitude towards the players.
 On 29 April 2012, after most of the squad rescinded their contracts, only eight players took the pitch for the league match at home against Feirense in an eventual 0–4 home loss.
 The side played the last two matches, against Benfica and Nacional, with a complete team, but three players came from the juniors.